-Alaska Airlines CEO Tilden stepping down in March.
-Minicucci named his successor
+Alaska Airlines CEO Brad Tilden will step down; company names his successor

 A Seattle native, Tilden grew up a few miles from Seattle-Tacoma International Airport and developed a love for aviation early in life.
 He holds a commercial pilot’s license.

+A high-profile corporate leader in Seattle, he also led the airline’s philanthropic and community service efforts.
+Tilden serves on the boards of the Washington Roundtable, Nordstrom, Boy Scouts of America, the Seattle Chamber of Commerce and the national lobbying group Airlines for America.

-Minicucci holds a master’s degree in mechanical engineering from the Royal Military College of Canada and served in the Canadian Armed Forces for 14 years.
+Minicucci holds a master’s degree in mechanical engineering from the Royal Military College of Canada and managed military aircraft maintenance in the Canadian Armed Forces for 14 years.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.